 Organic vs Ceramic vs Metallic Brake Pads: What’s the Difference?

 The brakes are the most important part when it comes to automobile safety.
-Given that without brakes, the vehicle would have to rely on time and friction to slow down, it’s clear that this system has to be as efficient as possible.
+Given that without brakes your vehicle would rely on time and friction to slow down.
+It’s clear that this system has to be as efficient as possible.

 There are a few brake types.
 The most widespread are ceramic, metallic, and organic.
-All of them have their pros and cons, are priced differently, and suit different types of vehicles.
+These friction materials vary based on price and suit different types of vehicles.

 But which option performs better — organic, metallic, or ceramic brakes?